mrworf/iceshelf/README.md

 #### change method

 How to detect changes.
-You have two modes, either `meta` or `data`.
+You have a few different modes, the most common two are `meta` or `data`.
 Meta uses the combination of modification time and file size.
 If either (or both) change, it's considered changed.
 This is very fast and effecient but could in theory miss changes.
-By using `data`, iceshelf will use sha512 to generate a hash of the data which is then compared.
+By using `data`, iceshelf will use sha1 to generate a hash of the data which is then compared.
 This is more secure and will detect more or less all changes, *but*, it's also more computationally expensive and *will* make the process slower.
-It also adds a substantial amount of meta data due to larger checksums.
+While sha1 usually is good enough, you can also, instead of the two common options, specify `sha1`, `sha256` or `sha512` if you feel it is warranted.

+Note that switching between various methods will cause the next backup to be a full backup since the checksums will not match.
+Also, using the `meta` option is mutually exclusive with the upcoming rename/move/copy feature (see TODO.md).

-*default is `meta`*
+*default is `data`*

 #### delta manifest